hanabi/hanabi.github.io/README.md

 ### The Scream Discard Chop Move (Deliberately Discarding Instead of Playing)

 * The *Chop Move* outlined above is a tool to save multiple cards with one clue.
 However, sometimes you may not have a clue at all.
 One way to solve this situation is with a special kind of discard.
 * Typically, discarding is a last resort.
-So, if you have a known playable card in your hand, you can send a powerful signal to your partner by discarding.
+So, if you have a known playable card in your hand, you can send a powerful signal to your partner by discarding instead.
 This is called a *Scream Discard*.
 Since your partner expected you to play the card, it is like screaming at them to let them know that things are very bad.
 * The player being "screamed at" should permanently move their chop by one position.
 * Furthermore, the player being "screamed at" is not allowed to discard on this turn.
 They must make some clue.
 Clues in this situation are treated the same as a *Double Discard Situation* (see *Avoiding Double Discards* below).
+In short, this means that they are allowed to give "stall" clues, if necessary.
-* Players are only allowed to *Scream Discard* for cards that are playable or critical (or a needed 2 that isn't seen anywhere else).
+* Players are only allowed to *Scream Discard* for **cards that are playable or critical** (or a needed 2 that isn't seen anywhere else).
+(This follows from *Save Principle*.)
-(You are not allowed to Scream Discard for a card that is one away from being playable.)
+* Players are NOT allowed to *Scream Discard* for cards that are one-away from being playable.
-* There are two exceptions to the *Scream Discards* convention:
+* Sometimes, a player will discard with a known-playable card in their hand, but they are NOT intending a *Scream Discard* - it is some other special situation:
-  * It is not a *Scream Discard* if the next player HAS to generate a clue for a separate reason.
+  1) It is not a *Scream Discard* if the next player HAS to generate a clue for cluing the next player.
 This is called a *Generation Discard*; see below.
-  * It is not a *Scream Discard* when the card that the player did not play was a "blind" card AND they could see the blind card in your hand.
-When this happens, you will usually want to blind play your *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff*.
+  2) It is not a *Scream Discard* when the card that the player did not play was a "blind" card from a *Finesse* AND the blind card could also be in your hand.
+When this happens, you will usually want to blind play your *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff* (which are both covered later on).

 ### The Generation Discard

 * Usually, if someone has a known playable card and they discard instead of playing that card, this would indicate a *Scream Discard Chop Move*.
 * However, if playing the card (player 1) would cause the next player to discard (player 2) and the next player after that (player 3) to have a critical and/or playable card "ride" on chop, it is a very bad situation.
 Thus, the discard is JUST for the purposes of generating a clue so that player 2 can clue player 3.
 * The *Generation Discard* is ONLY to be used as a last resort.
-If player 3 has something else to do (like play a card or give some obvious clue), then it is NOT a *Generation Discard*, and is instead to be interpretted as a *Scream Discard Chop Move*.
+If player 3 has something else to do (like play a card or give some obvious clue), then player 1 should just play their card and let the card "ride" on chop.

 ### A Scream Discard Flowchart